Tides

 Narragansett Bay, & Tampa Bay [NOAA NOS CO-OPS]

-near real-time tidal and storm surge water level observation data and plots comparing predictions to observations
+near real-time water level observation data and plots comparing predictions to observations

 [NOAA NOS CO-OPS]

-- Neptune Tides [Win, UK/Europe coverage, Neptune Navigation Software]
+- Neptune Tides [Win/Android; UK/Europe coverage, Neptune Navigation Software]

-- Tides [freeware, DOS, worldwide coverage, Stormy Weather Software]
+- Tides [DOS; worldwide coverage, Stormy Weather Software]

 © Peter Brueggeman.
 First published in July 1997.